 Get creative.
 Consider one thing about your role, career, skills, or certifications that sets you apart, and incorporate it into your headline.
 Trial and error is encouraged here; see what yields the best results for you, and float options by family, co-workers and friends to get their first-impression feedback.
 As now is a bit of a wild west when it comes to a “normal” hiring process, it’s a great time to test new methods to see what gets you the most traction.

 Your summary is the text box at the top of your profile, just underneath your photo and headline.
 It’s an open-ended space for you to give an overview of your professional life and tell recruiters and potential employers what you’re all about and why they should hire you.
 As a LinkedIn article says, it’s “the one place you define yourself in your own words, free of start dates and titles.”
 It’s your chance to put your best self out there.

-A summary of 40 words or more makes it more likely for you to show up in search results, and sprinkling in keywords specific to your industry and expertise will increase your likelihood of showing up in more (and more-relevant) results.
+A skillset and job description summary of 40 words or more makes it more likely for you to show up in LinkedIn search results, and sprinkling in keywords specific to your industry and expertise will increase your likelihood of showing up in more (and more-relevant) results.
 However, steer clear of using buzzwords and descriptive words or phrases that don’t really mean anything.